Cell Companies in Guernsey

 Incorporated Cell Company (ICC)

 The ICC is based on the same principles as the PCC: segregation of assets and limited recourse of creditors to specified pools of assets rather than to all of the assets of the company.
 Like a PCC, an ICC may establish any number of incorporated cells.
-Unlike protected cells in a PCC, each incorporated cell of an ICC is a separately registered legal entity with its own memorandum and articles of incorporation, its own company registration number and its own board of directors.
+However, unlike protected cells in a PCC, each incorporated cell of an ICC is a separately registered legal entity with its own memorandum and articles of incorporation, its own company registration number and its own board of directors.
 The Companies Law allows the composition of the board of each incorporated cell to be different to the composition of the board of the ICC provided that at least one of the directors of the cell is also a director of the ICC.

 The fact that each incorporated cell is a separately registered legal entity provides greater flexibility in relation to the ability to convert, migrate and amalgamate incorporated cells and may be regarded as strengthening the segregation of each incorporated cell’s assets and liabilities.